 So, in effect, the CPI is a measurement of the rising cost of grocery shopping, although not all prices will move in the same direction at the same rate.
 One of the significant side effects of inflation is the cost of running a business, such as wages and suppliers.
 As salaries and supplier prices rise, retailers need to increase prices to maintain profitability, potentially creating a vicious circle.

 What does soaring inflation mean for house prices?

-The Bank of England's target rate for inflation at the moment is 2%, well below the current rate of 5.4%.
+The Bank of England's target inflation rate is 2%, well below the current rate of 5.4%.
 Regarding house prices, moderate inflation is healthy as this allows an increase in rents, which supports higher house prices.
 However, there is a challenging underside to high inflation regarding house prices.

 If the cost of living continues to grow and house prices continue to rise, this may price many would-be buyers out of the market.
-The mortgage affordability test considers income and living expenses to calculate affordable mortgage payments.
 While the long-term trend in house prices is upward, due to limited supply and growing demand, the more people priced out of the market, the less upward pressure on prices.

 What does soaring inflation mean for your savings?

 In relative terms, soaring inflation is not beneficial for savers.
 For example, at this moment in time, savings interest rates are negligible, and inflation is currently running at 5.4%.
 Even if we were to take instant access savings rates at 1% (very generous), this does not compare favourably to the inflation rate.
 In the real world, while your £100 savings will increase to £101 in 12 months, the cost of living will increase from £100 to £105.40.
 So, in relative spending terms, your savings are down 4.4%, and this is only over one year.